Indirect Signals of Dark Matter Can Change Depending on Where You Look: Phenomenology

 From Eq.~\eqref{eq:relicd} together with Eq.~\eqref{sigv-ann-Ad} and $m_d= 20$ GeV, the correct relic density can be reproduced with $g_d\approx 0.11$.
 As mentioned before, this also allows one to get an annihilation cross section consistent with the explanation for the GC excess, assuming that the $A_d$ branching fraction into charged SM states is $\approx 1$.

-Additionally, bounds on DM annihilation in the Galactic halo constrain the cross section to be an order of magnitude smaller than the preferred cross section for the GC excess \cite{Chang:2018bpt}.\footnote{Nevertheless, there is a potential hint for DM annihilation in the outer halo of the Andromeda galaxy \cite{DiMauro:2019frs}.
+Our model has to face additional bounds on which we comment below.
+DM annihilation in the Galactic halo constrains the cross section to be an order of magnitude smaller than the preferred cross section for the GC excess \cite{Chang:2018bpt}.\footnote{Nevertheless, there is a potential hint for DM annihilation in the outer halo of the Andromeda galaxy \cite{DiMauro:2019frs}.
 However, this DM interpretation is subject to astrophysical modeling \cite{Karwin:2019jpy}.} The DM explanation of the GC excess is further constrained, due to lack of a striking annihilation signal from DM-rich and baryon-poor environments like dSphs where all searches so far have come up empty handed \cite{Fermi-LAT:2016uux,Hoof:2018hyn}.

-In Fig.~\ref{fig:br}, we show the branching ratios of the dark photon into visible (charged) and invisible (neutrino) states using Eqs.~\eqref{BrAdtovis}, as a function of the nucleon density for fiducial parameters of the model given in Table~\ref{tab:fiducial}.
+To show how our model can evade these constraints we show in Fig.~\ref{fig:br}, the branching ratios of the dark photon into visible (charged) and invisible (neutrino) states using Eqs.~\eqref{BrAdtovis}, as a function of the nucleon density for fiducial parameters of the model given in Table~\ref{tab:fiducial}.
 We see that with a dark photon mediator our model can provide a consistent description of the GC data and the constraints from the halo and dSphs, as discussed earlier, assuming $g_\nu/\eps(\text{bulge})\approx 0.15$.
+For our reference values in Table~\ref{tab:fiducial}, we then have $g_\nu \approx 2.8 \times 10^{-11}$.
+Note that for possible values of $v_\Phi$ and $m_\psi$ near the weak scale, $M\sim 10^4$~TeV which is a reasonably large value for the EFT.

 There are also constraints from galaxy groups \cite{Lisanti:2017qlb}\footnote{Though, the morphology of the emission from these objects is not resolved by observations.}.
 However, these constraints are weaker by an order of magnitude than the constraints from the Galactic halo and can therefore be easily satisfied by our model.